-UQ is #1 in Australia and #5 worldwide for agriculture According to the NTU Performance Ranking of Scientific Papers for World Universities 2020.
+UQ is ranked #2 worldwide and #1 in Australia for agriculture According to the NTU Performance Ranking of Scientific Papers for World Universities 2021.
+UQ is ranked #26 worldwide and #1 in Australia for life sciences According to the QS World University Rankings by Subiect 2021.

-UQ is ranked #1 in Australia and #17 worldwide for agriculture According to the latest QS World University Rankings by Subject 2019.
+UQ is ranked #17 worldwide and #1 in Australia for environmental sciences According to the QS World University Rankings by Subject 2021